Kr1s7on/Kr1s7on/README.md

    4   │ tailwind is so cool!!
    5   │
    6   │ ## update
-   7   │ im currently working on a flask app + analytics projects ───────┴────────────────────────────────────────────────────────────────────────
+   7   │ im currently working on nothing ───────┴────────────────────────────────────────────────────────────────────────

 ╭─ ☃ ⌂ ~ ──────────────────────────────────────────── ✔ puolsky ⌂ ─╮